silvaxxx1/MyLLM/myllm/Train/README.md

-Here is the updated README with an illustration of the workflow.

 # 🏋️ MyLLM Train — The Training Engine of MyLLM Core (with PEFT Support)

 Welcome to **MyLLM Train**, the **heart of the MyLLM project**, where **models are built, optimized, and fine-tuned**.